anandrajsingh/anandrajsingh.github.io/_posts/2024-7-23-Kubernetes-Object-Model.md

 **DAEMONSETS**
 Daemonsets are operators designed to manage node agents.
 They resemble ReplicaSet and Deployment operators when managing multiple pod replicas and application updates, but the DaemonSets present a distinct feature that enforces a single Pod replica to be placed per Node, on all the Nodes or on a select subset of Nodes.
 In contrast, the ReplicaSet and Deployment operators by default have no control over the scheduling and placement of multiple Pod replicas on the same Node.

+DaemonSet operators are commonly used in cases when we need to collect monitoring data from all Nodes, or to run storage, networking, or proxy daemons on all Nodes, to ensure that we have a specific type of Pod running on all Nodes at all times.
+They are critical API resources in multi-node Kubernetes clusters.
+The kube-proxy agent running as a Pod on every single node in the cluster, or the Calico or Cilium networking node agent implementing the Pod networking across all nodes of the cluster, are examples of applications managed by DaemonSet operators.

+Whenever a Node is added to the cluster, a Pod from a given DaemonSet is automatically placed on it.
+Although it ensures an automated process, the DaemonSet's Pods are placed on all cluster's Nodes by the controller itself, and not with the help of the default Scheduler.
+When any one Node crashes or it is removed from the cluster, the respective DaemonSet operated Pods are garbage collected.
+If a DaemonSet is deleted, all Pod replicas it created are deleted as well.

+The placement of DaemonSet Pods is still governed by scheduling properties which may limit its Pods to be placed only on a subset of the cluster's Nodes.
+This can be achieved with the help of Pod scheduling properties such as nodeSelectors, node affinity rules, taints and tolerations.
+This ensures that Pods of a DaemonSet are placed only on specific Nodes, such as workers if desired.
+However, the default Scheduler can take over the scheduling process if a corresponding feature is enabled, accepting again node affinity rules.